Skip to Main Content

 It could be about the success of a former program participant, the impact a recent event had on your community, or a testimonial from a client.
 Really, any story works as long as it highlights your nonprofit’s impact and how your supporters make that impact possible.

-For more nonprofit storytelling tips, be sure to check out the video below.
+For more nonprofit storytelling tips, be sure to check out this video with Abby Jarvis.

 Focus On The Donor